 Rookie is committed to protecting its readers’ privacy.
 This policy outlines the handling the personal information of Rookie’s readers and users who register for the site.

 Creating an account

 In order to access a profile and post comments on Rookie you must first create an account with a username and password.
-The registration system requires that a valid email address–used to confirm the account.
+The registration system requires that a valid email address be used to confirm the account.
 You’ll be informed that you should choose a username that does not include your last name and does not specify your city or your address.
-Rookie asks that you use your first name only or an alias.
+Rookie asks that you use your first name only or an alias for your display name.
 This is for your own protection.

 Rookie accounts are backed up regularly.
 If a user changes the information on her or his account, Rookie’s stored data backups may include the user’s original information.
 If you email anyone at Rookie, a record of the addresses and correspondence will continue to exist.
 We save this information so that we can respond to you and have a record of that correspondence.